gabrieltepin/compiler/README.md

 `./compile SCRIPT_NAME -o OUTPUT_FILE_NAME`

 There are also examples already set in test folder.
-For a quick check to the application, execute:
+For a quick check, execute in project folder:

 `./compile test/simple_example -o output`